 The name “Encinitas” means small oaks in Spanish.
 Encinitas is a beach city located approximately 25 miles north of San Diego and 95 miles south of Los Angeles.
 It is home to nearly 60,000 people.

 Downtown Encinitas is rich in character and history.
 It has a traditional “Main Street,” old Highway 101, a historic old theater, a classic record store, taco shops, beach hotels, and shops along the coast highway.
 This coastal city environment encourages a healthy lifestyle.
 With nearly perfect weather, residents enjoy life and spend much of their time outdoors.
 The overall crime rate in Encinitas is 13 per 1,000 residents, near the average for cities and towns in the U.S.

 Theft crimes are a broad category of criminal offenses that involve unauthorized taking of the property of another with intent to deprive the owner of that property permanently.
-We defend clients against a wide range of theft charges.
+Our Encinitas criminal lawyer defends clients against a wide range of theft charges.
 Some of the most common offenses are: